PillarBox-hub/Titanic/README.md

 using machine learning to predict on the famous titanic csv

-This project will be able to predict if a given passenger will survival the Titanic disaster (for us, we are fictioning).
+This project will be able to predict if a given passenger will survive the Titanic disaster (for us, we are fictioning).